I-2-4-25.Dismissal Due to Claimant's Failure to Appear

 NOTE:

-Although the ALJ is not required to develop whether the claimant had good cause for not appearing, under 20 CFR 404.957(b)(1)(i) and 416.1457(b)(1)(i) the ALJ must still consider and discuss whether available information and the evidence of record establishes good cause.
+Even when the ALJ is not required to develop whether the claimant had good cause for not appearing, see 20 CFR 404.957(b)(1)(i) and 416.1457(b)(1)(i), the ALJ must still consider and discuss whether available information and the evidence of record establishes good cause.

 a.
 Claimant Received a Proper Notice of Hearing

 The ALJ need not develop good cause if the record shows that the claimant received a proper Notice of Hearing and the claimant does not have a physical, mental, educational, or linguistic limitation that might affect their ability to understand the Notice of Hearing.
-If those criteria are met, the ALJ can generally presume the claimant fully understands the possible consequences of their failure to appear at the time and place of a scheduled hearing.
-The Notice of Hearing notifies a claimant that the ALJ might dismiss an RH without further notice if neither the claimant nor the appointed representative, if any, appears at the scheduled hearing.
+If those criteria are met, the ALJ can generally presume the claimant fully understands the possible consequences of their failure to appear at the scheduled hearing.
+The Notice of Hearing notifies a claimant that the ALJ may dismiss an RH without further notice if neither the claimant nor the appointed representative, if any, appears at the scheduled hearing without good cause.
 An HA-L90 is not required if the agency followed all the applicable notice requirements and contact procedures prior to the hearing.

 NOTE: